gljooj/credit-card-bank/readme.md

 <h1> Explaining the project</h1>

 <h2> infrastructure/Authorizer.py</h2>
-This file is the firs authorization layer, where the establishment/credit card machine have the freedom to know the status of client's credit card or know if the is a valid credit card.
+This file is the firsT authorization layer, where the establishment/credit card machine have the freedom to know the status of client's credit card or know if the is a valid credit card.

 <h1> infrastructure/Account.py</h1>